-CHROs: Hybrid work is here to stay, and employees are in the driver’s seat
+CHROs: Hybrid work statistics say it’s here to stay, and employees are in the driver’s seat

 High-growth startups have made massive adaptations to keep and attract people—but in ways that could threaten prized ingredients of success: culture and product development.